afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/fatcat_prep.rst

            -refset  ~/TEMPLATES/TT_N27+tlrc

-     -> produces a single file called 'SUB01/ANATOM/anat_axi.nii' (NB: default naming is not to add an appendix to the input, but right now is just generically 'anat_axi.nii'); there's also a working directory called 'SUB01/ANATOM/__WORK_prealign'; would be useful
-     to look at if the auto-axializing fails.
+     -> produces a single file called 'SUB01/ANATOM/anat_axi.nii' (NB: default naming is to output a file called 'anat_axi.nii', independent of input name); there's also a working directory called 'SUB01/ANATOM/__WORK_prealign'; would be useful to look at if the auto-axializing fails.
+There might be some warnings about converting standard space to orig space, but that should be OK if the inset is in 'orig' space.

    The alignment is done with 3dAllineate, and some options can be added to it from the command line; additionally, an option to